shaohenc/shaohenc.github.io/_pages/about.md

 My main research interests lie in understanding quantum information processing and many-body physics from an information-theoretic perspective.
 I am also interested in computational tools such as tensor networks that have deep connections to entanglement.

 Ordered by recent first.

+- **Ongoing Research Project (Entropica Labs)**
+**Duration** : From	June-2023	To	Current
+**Supervisor** :	Hui-Khoon Ng
+**Brief Description** : We show that topological QEC codes can be embedded onto non-commensurating device topologies in a fault-tolerant manner via a geometrical routing procedure using SWAP gates.
+This can be achieved with only constant overhead in additional timesteps, preserves the underlying decoding problem, and furthermore results in only a constant deterioration in logical error rate and threshold that can be understood in terms of an effective noise model with spatially correlated noise.
+We illustrate the applicability of our scheme using the planar surface code embedded onto the heavy-hexagonal and hexagonal lattices, with resulting thresholds that deteriorate by a constant factor of ~3 and ~2 respectively.
+Our results can be readily generalized to LDPC codes and other device topologies, and paves the way to efficient implementations of QEC on quantum devices.

 - **Ongoing Research Project (Center of Quantum Technologies, NUS)**
 **Duration** : From	Dec-2022	To	Current
 **Supervisor** :	Leong-Chuan Kwek